 Queen Elizabeth National Park is among the 10 magnificent national parks situated in southwestern Uganda.
 Queen Elizabeth National Park, Uganda's second-largest protected area after Murchison Falls National Park, covers 1978 square kilometers and features the best hiking trails, including beautiful hiking trails such as the Kyambura gorge, hiking through the Maramagambo forest, exploring two breathtaking crater lakes, enjoying the Bat Cave, encountering several primate species, and endless forest bird species.
 The advantage of this hiking or nature walk over the game drive is that it allows travelers to explore and experience different wildlife species and landscapes within Queen Elizabeth National Park.
 The listed hiking and nature walk trails above explain how unique Queen Elizabeth National Park is.

 Hiking in Maramagambo Forest

 Hiking in this mysterious Kyambura gorge that is also known as the Valley of Apes is one of the Queen Elizabeth national parks’ real adventures.
 Just imagine hiking within this underground forest, which was referred to in a BBC documentary as the “Lost Gorge."
-Most tourists enjoy hiking this vast forest to see the wild chimpanzees in their natural environment.
+Most tourists enjoy hiking through this vast forest to see the wild chimpanzees in their natural environment.
 Although sometimes the chimpanzees can hardly be seen, the entire chimpanzee tracking experience at Kyambura Gorge is naturally rewarding and worth your adventure.
 Besides the chimpanzee tracking experience, travelers who participate in this hiking are rewarded with unmatched views of the different landscapes, many bird species, butterfly species, mammal species, and tree species of different interest.

 Hiking at the Mweya Peninsula for Mongoose Tracking